CI-CMG/pace/README.md

   - `mvn clean install -Pdep-check`
 - coverage: Asserts project-wide line and branch coverage is at least 90% using [jacoco-maven-plugin](https://mvnrepository.com/artifact/org.jacoco/jacoco-maven-plugin)
   - `mvn clean install -Pcoverage`

+## PACE Templates
+For a further understanding of PACE's internal JSON schema or for a look at possible alternate PACE work cycles, go to the following [link](https://github.com/CI-CMG/pace-templates) which provides PACE templates.

 **Note:** Maven profiles can be combined within one command (`mvn clean install -Pdep-check -Pcoverage`)